MaryRithika/MaryRithika/README.md

 # Hi there 👋
-I am Mary Rithika Reddy Gade, currently pursuing a Master's degree in Computer Science at George Mason University, expecting to graduate in May 2025.
+I am Mary Rithika Reddy Gade, currently pursuing a Master's degree in Computer Science at George Mason University, graduating in May 2025.
 🎓 My journey in the professional world Graduate Teaching Assistant at George Mason University, and was a Software Engineer intern at PurpleTalk. 💼

 I am actively seeking exciting full-time opportunities in Software Development, Cloud Engineering, Data Engineering, AI/ML, and Full Stack Development.